Karosa C 734

-Karosa C 734 is an intercity bus produced by bus manufacturer Karosa from the Czech Republic, in the years 1981 to 1996.
+Karosa C 734 is an intercity bus produced from 1981 to 1996 by bus manufacturer Karosa from the Czech Republic.
 It was succeeded by Karosa C 934 in 1996.

 Construction features

 The Karosa C 734 is the basic model of Karosa 700 series.
 C 734 is built on a common frame and body with the city bus models B 731 and B 741.
-The Body is semi-self-supporting with frame and engine with manual gearbox in the rear part.
+The body is semi-self-supporting with frame and engine with manual gearbox is in the rear.
 Only the rear axle is powered.
 The front axle is independent and the rear axle is solid.
 All axles are mounted on air suspension.

 On the right side are two doors.
 Between the axles underneath the bodywork is a luggage compartment with a volume of 3.5 m³.
 Hot water heating is provided, and is efficient at temperatures lower than 0 °C, however, the problem of the whole bus is controlling the flow of heat.
 Difficulties in ventilation and cooling are experienced during high exterior temperatures, since the only ventilation is two small sliding windows on the right side and three on the left.
 Forced ventilation from two heating system fans can not effectively exchange air.

 Seats for the passengers are spaced as 2 + 2 with a central aisle.
 The driver's cab is not separated from the rest of the vehicle.

 C 734 (like other variants of the 700 series) had undergone many modifications during production, which should ensure better serviceability of these buses (especially newer, more powerful engines).